The higher spin $\Pi$-operator in Clifford analysis: Introduction

 \section{Introduction}

 ~ It is well-known that complex analysis is closely related to the theory of partial differential equations, and with functional analytical methods many results of classical function theory can be applied for solving partial differential equations.
 In particular, the technique of transforming partial differential equations into some integral equations is one of the most commonly used methods.
-The most important integral transforms in this part of complex analysis are known as the Teodorescu transform and the $\Pi$-operator, which has been systematically studied by Vekua in 1962, see \cite{Vekua}.
+The most important integral transforms in this part of complex analysis are known as the Teodorescu transform, the $\Pi$-operator, and the Beltrami equation.
+The Beltrami equation is a generalization of Cauchy-Riemann's equation, which has a wide applications in the fields of hydrodynamics \cite{hydro}, electrodynamics \cite{electro} and modern control theory \cite{control}.
+Formally, the Beltrami equation in the complex plane is given by

+where $\mu(z)$ is a measurable function, which is usually called the complex characteristic of $f$.
+The problem of existence and uniqueness of homogeneous solutions of the Beltrami equation ha been one of the hot topics considered by many mathematicians.
+The first systematic study on this problem in the complex plane was given by Vekua in 1962 \cite{Vekua}.
+For recent developments in the theory of Beltrami equations, the readers are referred to the monograph written by Iwaniec and Martin \cite{iwaniec}, the book written by Gutlyanskii et al. \cite{gut} and references therein.

 In the last decades, the Teodorescu transform and the $\Pi$-operator has been successfully generalized to higher dimensional Euclidean spaces in the framework of Clifford analysis.
 One of the first generalizations can be found in \cite{Sp1}.
 In \cite{Gur1,Gur2} G\"urlebeck and Spr\"o\ss ig developed an operator calculus in real Clifford algebras with special emphasis on Teodorescu transforms and their applications in solving certain boundary value problems.
 Spr\"o\ss ig \cite{Sp2} studied some elliptic boundary value problems with the Teodorescu transform.
 One of the important applications of the Teodorescu transform is to give the existence of solutions to the Beltrami equation, and there are many papers contributed to this topic.
 For instance, K\"ahler \cite{Kahler} generalized the Beltrami equation in cases of quaternions.
 G\"urlebeck and K\"ahler \cite{GK} investigated a hypercomplex generalization of the complex $\Pi$-operator and the solution of a hypercomplex Beltrami equation.
 More related work can be found, for instance, in \cite{BRAK,CK,GKS}.